pyrrhamide/mission-website/content/en/post/2021-04-21-further-modifications/index.md

   icon_pack: fas
   name: français
   url: fr/blog/autres-modifications/
-summary: 'Additional tweaks for when you cannot stop googling and dreaming of what your website could be.'
+summary: 'Additional tweaks for when you cannot stop googling and dreaming of what your website could be.
+Or how I finally stepped in the HTML/CSS abyss, discovered shortcodes and layouts as defined in the theme''s folder, and how this site became bilingual.'
 featured: no
 image:
   caption: '[Photo by Sigmund on Unsplash](https://unsplash.com/photos/4BSULrfDc7w)'